 This east Memphis sports bar is a favorite gathering place for many sports fans (expect to see a lot of blue and gray when the Tigers are playing!).
-They offer a full menu and bar, flat panel plasma and LCD TVs, and a patio that is popular among its regulars.
+They offer a full menu and bar, flat panel plasma and LCD TVs, and a patio that is popular amongst its regulars.

 Buffalo Wild Wings is a national chain of sports bar/restaurants with wings in an endless variety of flavors and styles, plus your usual pub grub.
 Expect tons of big screen TVs.
 There are a few of them in Memphis, mostly in the suburbs.

 This gay bar in midtown always has something going on - whether drag shows, karaoke, or comedy, in addition to several big screen televisions, Dru's Place also offers pool tables, darts, an outdoor patio, and live music.
 It also has a BYO liquor policy, so you can drink for cheap.

 Fox and Hound is a chain of sports bars that caters, in particular, to young professionals.
 The bars offer over 100 types of beers, multiple big screen televisions, pool tables, dart boards, cigars, and food that is a little nicer than typical pub grub.

 The Bluff on the Highland Strip offers not one - not two - but three bars plus two levels of seating and dozens of high-definition and big screen TVs.
 You can snack on Cajun and New Orleans-inspired cuisine like poboys, fried catfish, or gumbo, while you have a pint and watch the game.
 After the game is over make sure to catch one of the bar's excellent live music acts.

-Now, this is a serious sports bar.
+Now,this is a serious sports bar.
 It boasts nearly 20 televisions and crowds of enthusiastic sports fans.
 It serves up typical pub grub but also offers a selection of low-carb menu items.
 If things get a little rowdy downstairs, Memphis Sports Pub also has an upstairs area that tends to be a little quieter.